-Electronic Filing and Payment: You can file and pay sales and use tax using the Department's convenient, free, and secure website or you may purchase software from a software vendor.
-You may voluntarily file and pay tax electronically; however, taxpayers who paid \$20,000 or more in sales and use tax during the most recent state fiscal year (July 1 through June 30) are required to file and pay tax electronically during the next calendar year (January through December).
+Electronic Filing and Payment: You can file and pay sales and use tax by using the Department's convenient, free, and secure website or you may purchase software from a software vendor.
+You may voluntarily file and pay tax electronically; however, taxpayers who paid \$20,000 or more in sales and use tax during the most recent state fiscal year (July through June) are required to file and pay tax electronically during the next calendar year (January through December).

-Enroll to file and pay electronically: Visit the Department's website at www.floridarevenue.com.
+Enroll to file and pay electronically: Visit the Department's website at www.myflorida.com/dor.
 After you complete your electronic enrollment, additional information about electronic filing will be sent to you.